winfred/mailchimp-gem/README-mandrill.markdown

 These setting will allow you to use ActionMailer as you normally would, any calls to mail() will be sent using Mandrill

-### Other Stuff

-Mandrill defaults to a 30 second timeout.
-You can optionally set your own timeout (in seconds) like so:

-    sts.timeout = 5